kavismith/network-protocol/README.md

 </p>
 <p>
-Sign into VM-W remote desktop with username and password created in Azure and then download Wireshark
+To access VM-W through remote desktop, you should sign in using the username and password that you created in Azure.
+After successfully signing in, you can proceed to download and install Wireshark on the virtual machine.
 </p>
 <br />